yactouat/gmail-api-client/README.md

 A generic emailing system that use GMail Workspace API to send emails.

-It listens to a queue of emails to send and sends them using the Gmail API.
+It listens to a Redis queue of emails to send and sends them using the Gmail API.
 It also takes into account whatever Workspace plan rate limits for sending emails are in place.

+The expected format of queued emails is a JSON object with the following fields:

+- `to`: the email address to send the email to
+- `subject`: the subject of the email
+- `message`: the body of the email

 ## pre requisites